Jrudrud/PyBer_Analysis/README.md

   I then limited my findings to a four month snap shot betweeen the months January-April of 2019.
 Here's what I found:

 ## Results
-  These charts display the total data per
+  These charts display the total data for rides, drivers, and fares.
+It's clear that the Urban city type is the busiest for the company.

 | Total Rides   |               |